cgroza/GraffiTE/README.md

 ### TSD module

-For SVs with a single TE insertion detected (`n_hits=1`, and L1's with the flag `mam_filter_1=5PINV`) target site duplication are search by comparing the flanking regions following this algorithm:
+For SVs with a single TE insertion detected (`n_hits=1`, and LINE1s with the flag `mam_filter_1=5P_INV`) target site duplication are searched by comparing the flanking regions following this algorithm:

-- 1. extract the flanking sequences of each filtered SV:
+- 1 extract the flanking sequences of each filtered SV:
    - 1.1 extract the non-masked base-pairs (non identified as TE by RepeatMasker) in the 5' and 3' end of the SV (these region will often include one TSD)
    - 1.2 extract an additional (by default 30) bp on each side of the SV from the reference genome.
-- 2. perform the TSD search:
+- 2 perform the TSD search:
    - Combine the extracted flanking and create the L (5') and R (3') fragments for each SV.
    - If present, trim 5' poly-A or 3' poly-T (leaves only 3 As or Ts) before alignments but keep track of the poly-A/T length.
    - Call `blastn` to align with a seed of 4 bp